Lives Can Be Made—or Broken—Based on How We Approach Kids And Their Education

 For dyslexic students, the pain of underperformance is visceral.

-As a dyslexic adult, I can reflect on my own experiences of being seen as lazy and unmotivated.
+As a dyslexic adult, I can reflect on my own experiences of being seen as lazy and unmotivated academically.
 I seemed too bright to have academic struggles.
-The adults in middle and high school didn’t even ask if I had non-remediated dyslexia.
-If you read the blog post about my life story, you’ll see the dramatic impact this had on my early years.
-Dyslexia is neurological, inherited, and deeply impactful.
-Those of us with the disorder deserve to have our civil rights honored and our struggles not minimized.
-Academic and related relational injury related to dyslexia is existential.
-It’s death by a thousand cuts.
+And the adults in middle and high school didn’t inquire if I had non-remediated dyslexia.

 A Note on the Recent Discourse

 Recently, social media posts have circulated, reportedly School Psychologists suggesting that kids who don’t “need” IEPs or 504s are receiving them.
-Whether or not these statements were directed at us, these kinds of statements rip open the wounds of those of us adults with dyslexia who have had our needs ignored, dismissed, and misunderstood for our entire lives.
+Whether or not these statements were directed at us (e.g., Dyslexic, 2E) these kinds of statements rip open the wounds of those of us adults with dyslexia who have had our needs ignored, dismissed, and misunderstood for our entire lives.
 It often feels as though we are fighting for accommodations while naysayers are questioning the need.

 As I’ve noted, there are profiles directly shaped by school environments—where accommodations may be contraindicated.
-But when it comes to dyslexia, it is absolutely my experience, as a Psychologist, as a parent of a child with dyslexia, and as someone with dyslexia that people chronically fail to recognize our needs, both in and out of schools, and even in the literacy community itself.
+But it is my experience as (1) a Psychologist, (2) a parent of a child with dyslexia, and (3) Dyslexic adult that people chronically fail to recognize our needs, both in and out of schools, and even in the literacy community itself.
 Perhaps because dyslexia is invisible and not as easily seen on the surface, people struggle to imagine or understand.

 What Needs to Change

-This isn’t a problem of individual misbehavior.
+This isn’t an individual problem.
 It’s a systems issue.
 And it demands systemic solutions:

 • True Prevention: Stop creating anxiety through harmful educational practices.
 Build evidence based schools with robust academic materials and instruction based on science.
 Create emotionally attuned, relationally grounded environments with high expectations.